ideas & advice

 Cake

-• Make it last - wedding cakes can melt outside.
+• Make it last – Wedding cakes can melt outside.
 Opt for fondant icing over buttercream, which doesn’t keep well in heat or humidity.
 Stay away from mousse and ice cream cakes.
+Many types of cupcakes hold up well in the heat.

 Attire

-• - Silhouettes – you may want to forego the giant ball gown skirt.
-Instead, stick to a romantic empire or a-line. (same goes for your bridesmaids)
+• Bridesmaid – You may want to forego the giant ball gown and instead, stick to a romantic empire or a-line dress in a flowing organza or light-catching taffeta.

-- Shoes – Opt for a wide, flat heal, as stilettos may sink into the ground.
+• Shoes – For both bride and bridesmaids, opt for a wide, flat heel, cute ballet flats, or strappy sandals, as a Louboutin stiletto may sink right into the ground.

 Favors

-• Keep love blooming – with packs of flower seeds
+• Keep love blooming – By giving packs of flower seeds.

-• Plant it – give miniature potted plants or herbs
+• Plant it – Gift them with miniature potted plants or herbs.

 Getaway

-• Sail away – on a sail boat, yacht, catamaran or canoe (hint: you’ll need a body of water)
+• Sail away – Make your exit on a sail boat, yacht, catamaran, or canoe (hint: you’ll need a body of water).

-• Flatbed Truck – ‘cause you’re a down home couple at heart
+• Vintage Flatbed Truck – ‘Cause you’re a down-home couple at heart.

-• Horse-drawn carriage – the ultimate departure fit for a princess
+• Horse-drawn carriage– This romantic exit is the ultimate departure fit for a princess.

 Other Ideas – Entertainment

-• Fun and games - in a natural outdoor setting, you’re not limited to a traditional band or DJ to entertain the crowd.
-Outdoor games like horseshoes or croquet can be a fun and unexpected twist
+• Fun and games – In a natural outdoor setting, you’re not limited to a traditional band or deejay to entertain the crowd; outdoor games like horseshoes or croquet can be a fun and unexpected twist.

-A tale of permits – public outdoor locations require numerous permits and fees.
+Permits – Public outdoor locations require numerous permits and fees.
 Be sure to find out about any restrictions on noise, alcohol consumption, number of guests, food preparation, tables, tents, and time limits.

-A tale of rental fees – keep in mind that you’ll have to rent everything – from tables and chairs to bathrooms and sound systems.
-These rental fees can up your bottom line.
+Rental fees – Keep in mind that you’ll have to rent everything – from tables and chairs to bathrooms and sound systems – and these rental fees can up your bottom line.

-A tale of details – attention to detail is key to the success of an outdoor wedding.
-Coordinating the permits, rentals, backup plans – not to mention the typical wedding details, can be taxing.
+Details – Attention to detail is key to the success of an outdoor wedding.
+Coordinating the permits, rentals, backup plans – not to mention the typical wedding details – can be taxing.
 Seriously consider enlisting the help of a professional coordinator to keep things together.

-Wedding Insurance – outdoor weddings are a prime candidate for insurance to help recoup losses caused by extreme weather conditions or any other circumstances that prevent your wedding from taking place.
+Wedding Insurance – Outdoor weddings are a prime candidate for insurance, which will to help recoup losses caused by extreme weather conditions or any other circumstances that prevent your wedding from taking place.